coerce to a list of characters

 The third important point is that a ``redefinition'' that preserves

-the formals and body but changes the mode from :
+the formals and body but changes the mode from :program to

 This note addresses the temptation to allow redefiniton of